Last week I decided to explore the northern area of California with my parents.

 On the south part of Dinosaur Cave Park you can find Elmer Ross Beach.
 The Inn at the Cove Hotel overlooks this beach.

-There’s no restaurants, bars nor accommodations much nearby except Inn at the Cove by Elmer Ross Beach.
+There’s no restaurants, bars nor accommodations nearby except Inn at the Cove by Elmer Ross Beach.
 Dinosaur Cave Park resides more of a park in a residential area.